ctessum/uiuc_website/content/authors/youlunjiang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- "Students"
+- "Alumni"
 ---

-Youlun is an undergraduate researcher in our lab.
+Youlun was an undergraduate researcher in our lab.